Why choose this course

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

-Each module on this programme is taught on an intensive modular basis.
-There is pre-reading to do for each module and on occasion a pre-module assessment, followed by the intensive taught week where classes run from approximately 9 - 5, Monday - Friday for one week.
-Post-module coursework is to be completed over the four week period after the intensive week.
+Each module on this course is taught on an intensive modular basis.
+There is pre-reading to do for each module and on occasion a pre-module assessment, followed by the intensive taught week where classes run from approximately 9am – 5pm, Monday to Friday for one week.
+Post-module coursework is to be completed over the four-week period after the intensive week.

 A minimum of a 2:2 UK honours degree, or a recognised equivalent international qualification.